MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/ontology-tutorial.md

 ---
-title: Ontologies in Enterprise Graph by Microsoft | Microsoft Docs
+title: Ontology tutprial in Enterprise Graph by Microsoft
-description: Getting up and running with an ontology to power your Enterprise Graph use cases
+description: Getting up and running with an ontology to power your Enterprise Graph by Microsoft use cases
 author: microsteve

 ms.service: enterprise-graph